 Good news!
 Ticket prices have actually stayed the same as last year (good to know something hasn't gone up!).
 Subscriptions are $40 for both plays.
-Single tickets are $25 for adults and $15 for students, and $10 for children.
-The group rate (for 20 or more pre-paid tickets) is $20 each.
+Single tickets are $27.50 for adults and $15 for students, and $10 for children.
+The group rate (for 20 or more pre-paid tickets) is 20% off.

 You can reserve tickets by phone, or through their website - http://www.wm.edu/as/vsf/.

 Box office hours are as follows:

-Both camps are currently sold out, but they are taking names on a waiting list, so it might be worth a try!
+Camps quickly sell out, but even when they do, they take names on a waiting list, so it might be worth a try!
 For details, call 757-221-2683.

 Virginia Shakespeare Festival phone number: 757-221-2674

 While in Williamsburg, why not visit the Historic Area?
 We've listed our top five favorite spots at Colonial Williamsburg (as well as the spot you should skip).